handmade baby shower gift crochet bunny lovey

 R3: SC, INC, (SC, INC)x2 attaching ear, SC, INC, (SC, INC)x2 attaching ear (18)

-Cut a long tail and use needle to weave in and out of the front loops of R16.
+• Cut a long tail and use needle to weave in and out of the front loops of R16.
 Pull tight to close.
 Weave the tail into the head a few times.
-Leave a long tail to attach to blankie.
+Leave a long tail for sculpting and/or sewing.

 Facial Features